 In 2004, after 17 years at our home on St Martin’s Lane, A.M.
 Heath Ltd looked to the future and committed to buying our first property.
 After three generations of moving from cramped, ramshackle offices to yet more cramped, ramshackle offices – always overflowing with books – Warwick Court, a little Holborn mews, would become the agency’s permanent home.
 The change in atmosphere from St Martin’s Lane was a sign of changing times for A.M.
 Heath.
 St Martin’s Lane had been a quintessential old world literary agency, beloved by visiting Americans for its higgledy-piggledy Englishness, complete with teetering towers of books, but Warwick Court – five storeys of pristine offices in the heart of London’s legal district (and only a stone’s throw from one of the properties that Thomas Cromwell, about to be thrust back into the public spotlight by the works of Hilary Mantel, had made his own 450 years before) was something altogether different.
 It was A.M.
 Heath’s welcome to the 21st century.

-Soon after arriving in Warwick Court, our receptionist of many years, Betty Broomhead, announced her retirement and was succeeded by a young bookseller, Vickie Dillon, who remains with the agency to this day.
+Soon after arriving in Warwick Court, our receptionist of many years, Betty Broomhead, announced her retirement and was succeeded by a young bookseller, Vickie Dillon.
 With new offices and more space than the agency of old had ever dreamed of, there was scope to begin expanding the company once again.
 The agency had already been joined, in 1999, by Victoria Hobbs, who brought with her authors including Maggie O’Farrell – whose first novel After You’d Gone was a Betty Trask Winner in 2000, and whose fifth novel, The Hand that First Held Mine, would win the Costa Novel Award in 2010.
 Victoria also brought the critically-acclaimed British-Pakistani writer Kamila Shamsie, whose A God in Every Stone and Burnt Shadows were both shortlisted for the Women’s Prize, before her 2018 novel Home Fire became its deserved winner, as well as being longlisted for the Booker Prize in the same year.
 A new custodian of the agency’s literary heritage, Victoria looked to broaden the agency’s representation in the mass-market too – and, when she plucked a young historical novelist, Conn Iggulden, out of the submissions pile, a new career was about to be made.
 After a succession of bestselling historical novels, chronicling classical Rome, the story of Genghis Khan, medieval Britain and much more besides, Conn became the only writer ever to hold the No. 1 position in both the Sunday Times’ hardback fiction and non-fiction lists, when The Dangerous Book for Boys became the surprise hit of 2007.

 In 2005, the agency was further bolstered by Euan Thorneycroft, who had begun his career with Curtis Brown and whose list, originally focused on crime and thriller writers, has since grown to incorporate serious non-fiction, historical bestsellers and award-winning literary fiction – including the Welsh writer Cynan Jones, the winner of the 2015 Wales Book Of The Year for The Dig.
 Cynan is also a past winner of the The BBC National Short Story Award.
 In 2018 his author Steve Cavanagh won the CWA Gold Dagger Award for the best crime novel of the year with The Liar.
 In 2008, when Sara Fisher retired, the agency had the perfect replacement in Jennifer Custer, who began as Sara’s assistant in 2004 and would soon become our next foreign rights director.